MDMISC/Solubility_scCO2/README.md

-# Enhancing Solubility Predictions in scCO2 Using Thermodynamic-Informed Machine Learning Models
+# Improved Solubility Predictions in scCO2 Using Thermodynamics-Informed Machine Learning Models
 ***
 Datasets and models related to the publication on the Enhancing Solubility Predictions in scCO2 Using Thermodynamic-Informed Machine Learning Models